alitalpur99/Mininet-MutipathTCP/README.md

 # mininet-topologies
-Mininet different topologies for MPTCP using different configurations.
+Mininet topologies for MPTCP using different configurations, with and without controller.

 # SDN - Pox Flow stats
 Port =80, HTTP based flow stats collection on Pox Controller.